FredKSchott/CoVim/README.md

 ![Demo Gif](http://i.imgur.com/6iSettg.gif "Demo Gif")

 ##Features
-- Allows multiple users to edit the same document
+- Allows multiple users to connect to the same document online
 - Displays collaborators with individual cursors
 - Works with your existing configuration
 - Easy to set up & use